deeplearning4j/deeplearning4j/quickstart.md

 A fuller explanation of class paths in Java can be found in [Oracle's  documentation](http://docs.oracle.com/javase/8/docs/technotes/tools/windows/classpath.html).

-By now, you should have trained your first neural net.
+By this point, you should have trained your first neural net.
 Congratulations.
+(If you haven't, please [let us know](groups.google.com/forum/#!forum/deeplearning4j)!)

-It's time to start thinking about how to train it on other data.
+Now it's time to start thinking about how to train it on other data.
 Check out the repos on our [Getting Started page](../gettingstarted.html) and then start exploring how to deal with [your own datasets](../customdatasets.html).